 This is part two of this blog posting.

 This is part two of our insights and excerpts from Dr. Patrick Carnes’ upcoming book, Recovery Zone II, Building A New Life.
-In this sneak peak, Dr. Carnes reflects on the experiences of business executives, professionals, celebrities, musicians, medical professionals or attorneys who he has seen come through the Gentle Path and Willow House programs at The Meadows.
+In this sneak peek, Dr. Carnes reflects on the experiences of business executives, professionals, celebrities, musicians, medical professionals, or attorneys who he has seen come through the Gentle Path and Willow House programs at The Meadows.
 He states: